rarrifano/simple-chart/README.md

 ## Getting started

-Open your terminal in the correct folder
+Open your terminal in the correct folder and install pip packages
 ```
-$ chmod +x simplechart.py
+$ pip install -r requirements --user
 ```
 And execute the Python file
 ```
-$ ./simplechart.py
+$ python simplechart.py
 ```

 Enjoy :D